Is Your Marriage Valid?

 Does the Catholic Church recognize your marriage? – Part 3 (of 3)

 Here are some of the common grounds (and example cases) that need a Formal Annulment process.
-1) Couples of childbearing age but at least 1 did not intend to have children.
+1) Couples of childbearing age but at least one did not intend to have children.
 2) Deception.
-At least 1 did not disclose pertinent information that would have caused the other not to enter the marriage.
+At least one did not disclose pertinent information that would have caused the other not to enter the marriage.
 This could include a variety of problems such as violent/criminal past, infidelity, married for the other’s wealth, disordered personality, same sex attraction, secret boyfriend/girlfriend, substance or porn addiction, etc. 3) Force or fear.
 Woman gets pregnant and now has to get married but was not really initially planning to marry; another case is if one believes it is a now or never chance to marry or to get out of the house; “shotgun” or at least the spirit of it type of weddings.
 4) Not intend to marry in an exclusive & faithful relationship.
 Proven cheating the other prior to marriage.
 5) Incapacity to enter marriage.
 One or both had mental health issue such as depression, mental duress, etc. 6) Lack of discretion.
 This is a wide range that we can discuss in private.
 7) Non-sacramental marriage.
 Some referred as a Privilege of the Faith cases that could either be dissolved by the local bishop or by the pope directly (and I’ve had 3 of these that 2 popes personally read & approved!).
 8) Prior bond.
 There was a previous marriage.

 These are just the more common types of annulment grounds that most of us deal with.
 Tara McIntosh and I will figure out the ground(s) we will use once we’ve met.
 The other question you may have is whether all annulments are automatically granted.
 The simple answer is no but most of them are especially if everything was carefully prepared.
 But I can tell you this we will do our best to give you the best representation.
 I don’t want to sound like I’m bragging so I won’t publicly mention the percentage of my success rate in getting an affirmative decision on everyone who initially approached me to get an annulment.
 But if you ask me in private once you’ve decided to seek an annulment I will gladly tell you.
 [You might want to hold on to your chin because your jaw might drop to the ground when you find out!]
 So don’t delay and contact me now so that we can get started on helping you get back to the sacraments and give the best and most important Valentine’s gift you could give to each other.